dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

         # same network, DB, D&M storage, cluster-link configuration
         # different ports (see below)

-* **Scale the same service**: a single service is declared.
-Service definition includes scaling information so that container orchestrator can create and manage *service replicas* seamlessly.
+* **Scale the same service**: a single ``service`` is declared for all liferay instances.
+Container orchestrator can create and manage *service replicas* seamlessly.
+Service definition might include scaling information to inform the orchestrator:

   .. code-block:: yaml